dreadster3/pawcare/services/medical/README.md

    docker-compose up -d
    ```

-This will build and start the Profile Management Service along with any other services defined in the `docker-compose.yaml` file.
+This will build and start the Medical Records Service along with any other services defined in the `docker-compose.yaml` file.

 ## Contributing

-If you would like to contribute to the Profile Management Service, please follow these steps:
+If you would like to contribute to the Medical Records Service, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.